brentyi/tyro/docs/source/examples/04_additional/13_type_statement.rst

 Type Aliases (Python 3.12+)
 ==========================================

-In Python 3.12, the ``type`` statement is introduced to create type aliases.
+In Python 3.12, the :code:`type` statement is introduced to create type aliases.

 .. code-block:: python